The Spencer v Hartford class action settlement apparently isn't the only legacy of The Hartford in today's structured settlements industry.

-The Hartford ceased writing structured settlements a year ago.
+The Hartford ceased writing structured settlements in 2008.
 In early 2009 this author made Hartford aware that some of its agents were using the 1999 brochures or modified version thereof (with the above cited and other inaccuracies) and some were attributing it to The Hartford.
 Our then contact at The Hartford indicated that The Hartford was going to do something about it.

 In the opinion of the structurd settlement watchdog, it is not right for the structured settlement experts and settlement planners to (a) use misleading and/or inaccurate information in comparisons, to promote structured settlements; and (2) to blame it on what is figuratively "the empty chair", The Hartford.